Binoculars

 Eye relief is important if you wear glasses is.
 Eye relief is

-away from the eyepieces and still see the whole picture.
-Most
+from the eyepieces and still see the whole picture.
+Most glass

-glass wearers need extended eye.
-Binocular manufacturers try
+wearers need extended eye.
+Binocular manufacturers try to

-to provide this relief through the use of rubber eyecups that
+provide this relief through the use of rubber eyecups that can

-can be rolled down.
+be rolled down.
 Often this is not enough!
-Some binoculars
+Some binoculars are

 How Optics Work